microsoft/vstest-docs/RFCs/0017-TestCase-FullyQualifiedName.md

 * The type name must be fully qualified (in the CLR sense), including its namespace.
 Any generic classes must also include an arity value using backtick notation (`# where # is the number of type arguments that the class requires).
 * Nested classes are appended with a '+' and must also include an arity if generic.
-* There should be no extra whitespace included in the segment
+* There must be no whitespace included in the segment

 `{method}` - The `method` segment includes the fully specified method including the method name and a list of its parameter types inside parentheses separated by commas.